piterrr99/dashboard-nextjs/README.md

-## Next.js App Router Course - Starter
+## Next.js Dashboard App

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+### Description
+This app simulates a dashboard with invoices related to users data and graphs.
+Using the app, the user can Log In, Log Out, view the tables and graphs presented in the dashboard, create, delete and update invoices.

+### Usage
+1. Clone the repository
+2. Open a terminal at the project's root (or in the IDE)
+3. run `npm run dev`

+### Login info
+User: user@nextmail.com

+Password: 123456